ThinkMarkets Fair Execution Policy

 Clients can choose to set their desired leverage rate up to 500:1, however we do impose some restrictions in order to limit risk and exposure both on behalf of the company and the client.
 There are defined bands as below:

 Account balance or equity

 In the event that an account goes above the maximum balance or account equity for its leverage setting, we may take the decision to reduce the leverage.
 In such events, we will inform the account and give suitable notice before making any such change.
 As per the margin call policy which is available to clients on our website:

-The ThinkMarkets MetaTrader 4 platform will trigger a margin call if the following criteria are met below.
+A margin call will be triggered if the following criteria are met.
 It is important to note that proper risk management and placing of stop losses reduces the need for a margin call on a traders account.
 We advise all clients and traders to strictly adhere to margin requirements when trading.